+Long-term care ombudsmen advocate for individuals living in assisted living facilities.
+They provide information about rights and work to resolve complaints.
 Find contact information for the long-term care ombudsman program in your state.
-In addition to acting as an advocate for residents, ombudsmen can educate residents, families, and friends about resident rights, state surveys, and federal and state laws that are applicable to nursing homes and other long-term care facilities.
+In addition to acting as an advocate for residents, ombudsmen can educate residents, families and friends about resident rights, state surveys, and federal and state laws that are applicable to nursing homes and other long-term care facilities.

 The long-term care system is complex and difficult to understand.
-In addition to ombudsmen, there are many different agencies responsible for helping to ensure good care for nursing home residents.
+In addition to ombudsmen, there are many different agencies in your state that may be responsible for helping to ensure good care for home and community-based care residents.

-Visit BenefitsCheckUp.org to find available fedral, state and private benefits programs in your area.
-These Programs can help pay for prescriptions, health care, food, utilities and more.
+Visit BenefitsCheckUp.org to find available federal, state and private benefits programs in your area.
+These programs can help pay for prescriptions, health care, food, utilities and more.